Sapporo Teine

 Sapporo Teine is made up of two small areas, Olympia and Highland.
 Sapporo Teine

-Olympia was the site of the bobsled competition for the 1972 Sapporo Olympic Games.
-Olympia still has the old Olympic flame tower as well as various other reminders of a bygone era.
+Olympia was the site of the bobsled competition for the 1972 Sapporo Olympic Games and it still has various reminders of a bygone era.
 The Teine Olympia ski area offers delightfully mellow slopes for beginners as well as night skiing.

 Further up the mountain is Sapporo Teine

 Highland.
-At 1,000 metres above sea level, the ski area offers spectacular views of Sapporo and the ocean, and whilst standing at the top of one of the black runs (that they call red runs!) you may suddenly develop vertigo.
-The Highland Zone features some of the steepest in-bounds terrain in Japan, with one of the steep pitches used for the Olympic GS course.
+At 1,000 metres above sea level, the ski area offers spectacular views of Sapporo and the ocean, and whilst standing at the top of one of the black runs you may suddenly develop vertigo.
+The Highland Zone features some of the steepest in-bounds terrain in Japan.

 Sapporo Teine Ski and Snowboard Terrain

-The real excitement for advanced and expert riders can be found in the off-piste and side-country areas.
-Heading out of bounds is strongly discouraged although the patrollers don’t seem to mind if you duck a rope (at your own risk) and revel in the awesome Hokkaido powder.
+The real excitement for advanced and expert riders can be found in the off-piste and side-country areas where you can revel in the awesome Hokkaido powder.
 The vertical drop is only short, but the ride is very sweet.

 The Teine Highland cable car that was built for the 1972 Winter Olympic Games was an institution of Sapporo Teine.
 It’s unfortunately been put out to pasture (but sort of fortunately considering it looks like it was built in the early 60s not the 70s!).
 Sapporo Teine has a super modern gondola that connects the two ski areas and a fast hooded quad that services the full vertical of Highland.
 At the other end of the spectrum are some pre-historic double chairs that should also be put out to pasture.